jslatts/stalker/Readme.md

       });
     });

+Stalker will also take a second callback that will be fired when files are removed:

+  stalker.watch('./example', function(err, f) {
+    console.log('Added: ' + f);
+  }, function(err, f) {
+    console.log('Removed: ' + f);
+  });

+The remove callback does not currently batch files.

 ## Running tests

-    npm install jasmine
+    npm install vows
-    jasmine-node spec/
+    vows spec/*

-You can also run test.js and play around adding and removing files from the example director:
+You can also run example/*.js and play around adding and removing files from the example directory:

     node example/test.js